A person uses special equipment to access a website

 Areas of Improvement for All Digital Properties

-• Continue to leverage automated and manual testing using assistive technology, which uncovers accessibility errors we would otherwise miss.
+• Continue to leverage automated and manual testing for web applications using assistive technology, which uncovers accessibility errors we would otherwise miss.

-• Include accessibility in the technology procurement process to ensure that third-party vendors are using an inclusive product.
+• Include digital accessibility evaluation in the technology procurement process to ensure that third-party vendors have delivered an inclusive product.

 • Work with the City's internal application developers to improve access to tools like maps and data dashboards.
-The use of an accessible color palette and alternative displays will make gains.
+The use of an accessible color palette and alternative displays described in our design system will be an improvement.

-• Ensure that content editors across the City are creating and auditing digital content updates for accessibility.
+• Ensure that content editors across the City are creating and evaluating their digital content updates for accessibility.